flipcamp/GHbook/gosden.md

 With these considerations in mind, we can turn to some of the specific topics that were covered during the “Technology Tools” session.

-## Screencasting ##
+### Screencasting ###

 A screencast is a video recording of your computer screen’s output, usually accompanied by an audio commentary that you record simultaneously (or add in later).
 Although many people think of screencasting primarily as a way to create highly polished video lectures, it is important to recognize that screencasting is a flexible tool that can be used for a diverse range of pedagogical tasks.
-In addition to mini-lectures, it can be used for pre-class preparation (e.g., [JiTT](http://www.brynhughes.org/music/music%20theory/pedagogy/2013/06/12/just-in-time-teaching.html) assignments), post-class follow-up (e.g., tying up loose ends after an in-class discussion), homework assignments or class projects (including having students make their own screencasts), answering student questions, or providing feedback to students on homework and exams.
+In addition to mini-lectures, it can be used for pre-class preparation (e.g., [JiTT](hughes.html) assignments), post-class follow-up (e.g., tying up loose ends after an in-class discussion), homework assignments or class projects (including having students make their own screencasts), answering student questions, or providing feedback to students on homework and exams.
 (Kris Shaffer discusses the use of screencasting software for video grading [here](http://kris.shaffermusic.com/2012/04/video-grading-for-transcription-arranging-projects/).
 A general introduction to screencasting for educational purposes can be found [here](http://www.educause.edu/ero/article/screencasting-engage-learning).)

 As Phil Duker explained during the “Technology Tools” session, there are a few things to keep in mind when creating screencasts:

 - Not every screencast has to be the most beautiful thing you’ve ever created.
 Sometimes, quick and dirty videos can be just as informative as those on which you’ve spent hours and hours.
 Ask yourself: is the video you’re creating something that you’ll want to use every semester (e.g., a lesson on first-species counterpoint), or will it serve a one-time purpose (e.g., answering a specific student’s question)?
 If it’s the former, then you may want to invest a fair amount of time.
 But if it’s the latter, you’ll want to spend as little time as necessary.
 - It can be tempting to overload individual screencasts with a lot of information.
 But short videos dealing with relatively narrow topics are what students tend to find the most useful.
-Indeed, some people argue that screencasts should be no more than 2–7 *minutes*, which means dividing larger topics (e.g., those that might be covered in a single 50-minute lecture) across several videos.
+Indeed, some people argue that screencasts should be no more than 2–7 minutes, which means dividing larger topics (e.g., those that might be covered in a single 50-minute lecture) across several videos.
 - Some screencasting programs (e.g., Camtasia and ScreenFlow 4) are quite elaborate (and expensive), and provide a lot of recording and editing options.
 Others are quite basic (and free).
 If you want to spend a lot of time learning a complicated program in order to produce really high-quality videos, great!
 But recognize that you have other options.

 Below are links to some popular screencasting applications.
 (Be aware that your school may already have an institutional license to one of these products.
 Also, please note that most software programs are available at a reduced price for students and educators.)